FastCLIPstyler: Optimisation-free Text-based Image Style Transfer Using Style Representations: Method

-In the CLIPstyler framework, a CNN model is trained from scratch at inference time to transform a content image into its stylised counterpart.
-However, this ground-up training is unnecessary if we can take advantage of existing style transfer models already capable of stylisation.
-Specifically, the model in Ghiasi \etal \cite{ghiasi_google} contains a style application network that is able to stylise a content image based on a 100-dimensional style representation.
-We reformulate the problem so that, instead of training a full CNN model from scratch, we train a relatively small, fully-connected feed-forward network that takes the CLIP text embeddings as input and predicts the aforementioned style representation.
-We refer to this feed-forward network as our `text-style prediction network' throughout this paper.
-It is a simple fully-connected feed-forward network that takes a 512-dimensional text embedding as input and outputs a 100-dimensional style representation.
-It has two hidden layers of 256 and 128 nodes.
+The text-style prediction network that we use is a simple, fully-connected feed-forward network comprising four hidden layers that takes a 512-dimensional text embedding as input and outputs a 100-dimensional style representation.
 The activation function in between the layers is the Leaky ReLU \cite{maas2013rectifier} with a negative slope of 0.2.
 The final layer uses the tanh activation function to normalise the style representations between -1 and 1.
+The full feed-forward model specification, along with the hyperparameters, can be found in the supplementary section.